 Livestock Judging-Currently, Fairfield County 4-H does not have an organized Livestock Judging Team.
 However, youth are encouraged to participate in various livestock judging contests throughout the state including the Ohio State Fair.
 Additionally, all Fairfield County youth are invited to participate in the Fairfield County Livestock Judging Contest at the fair.
-Awards will be given to the top 5 Juniors and top 5 Seniors overall.
 Species to be judged include beef, hogs, sheep, and goats.

 Meat Judging-Fairfield County currently has a Meat Judging Team.
 Open to any Fairfield County 4-H member interested in livestock and meat science.
-Practices are currently scheduled for Mondays and Wednesdays (see 4-H blog for current information) or contact the Extension Office.
+Practices are currently scheduled February-April. (see 4-H blog for current information) or contact the Extension Office.
 State 4-H Meats Contest is held in April.